Multicell experiments for marginal treatment effect estimation of digital ads: MTE function under different assumptions

 Given this MTE function, it might seem like having one additional cell might suffice to obtain a satisfactory approximation.
 Nevertheless, this need not be the case.
 Figure \ref{fig:ex_approx2} depicts two quadratic approximations to the MTE function.
 As we can see, neither approximation is particularly good, and one fails to capture the monotonicity of the MTE function.
 This is a result of the range of values taken by the propensity score, which, in both cases, is limited.

 On the other hand, as perhaps expected, when the propensity score covers a wider range of values, the quality of the approximation can be higher, as we show in Figure \ref{fig:ex_approx3}.
+This results echoes the ones from our analysis in Section 4.4.
 Note, however, that this approximation, unlike the true MTE function, displays negative values.

 A priori, it is unclear, however, the curvature of the function, and therefore what the exact range of propensity score values should be.